How to prepare your paper

 - The paper proposals may be evaluated in the 1st Selection Round as "accepted", "conditionally accepted" or "not accepted".

-- The selection and evaluation results of the paper proposal will be available via your personal account by the end of November.
+- The selection and evaluation results of the paper proposal will be available via your personal account by December 15, 2020.

 - Conditionally accepted paper proposals can be updated by the end of December.